Learning-to-Optimize with PAC-Bayesian Guarantees: Theoretical Considerations and Practical Implementation: Problem Setup Assumptions

-For solving problem \eqref{Eq_random_parametric_opt_prob}, for every realization $\theta$ of $\rvec{S}$, we apply an optimization algorithm $\mathcal{A}$ to $\ell(\cdot, \theta)$.
-For this, we consider a similar setting as \cite{L2017}, that is, randomized algorithms are considered as deterministic algorithms with randomized hyperparameters: \begin{Def} Let $\space{H}$ be a Polish space and $n \in \N$.
+For solving problem \eqref{Eq_random_parametric_opt_prob}, for every realization $\notation{\realPar}$ of $\notation{\rvPar}$, we apply an optimization algorithm $\mathcal{A}$ to $\ell(\cdot, \notation{\realPar})$.
+For this, we consider a similar setting as \cite{L2017}, that is, randomized algorithms are considered as deterministic algorithms with randomized hyperparameters: \begin{definition} Let $\notation{\hypSpace}$ be a Polish space and $n \in \N$.
 A measurable function

-is called a \emph{parametric algorithm} and $\space{H}$ is called the \emph{hyperparameter space} of $\mathcal{A}$. $\R^n$ is the space of the optimization variable, $\Theta$ the space of the parameters of the problem instance, and $\space{H}$ the space of the hyperparameters of the algorithm. \end{Def}
+is called a \emph{parametric algorithm}. $\R^n$ is the space of the optimization variable, $\notation{\parSpace}$ the space of the parameters of the loss function, and $\notation{\hypSpace}$ the space of the hyperparameters of the algorithm. \end{definition}

-\begin{Rem} $\mathcal{A}$ corresponds to the \emph{whole} algorithm, that is, its output is the final iterate of the optimization procedure, which has to be stopped after some iteration $k \in \N$, and could be contrasted with the notion of an \emph{estimator} in statistics.
-However, one can also model a single update-step, and recover $\mathcal{A}$ as k-fold concatenation of this update-step. \end{Rem}